Tretent/game-of-life/README.md

 ## Development Notes

 - **Email**: In development, sent emails can be viewed at `/letter_opener`.
-- **Infrastructure**: The project uses Rails 8's "Solid" stack, replacing Redis with SQLite-backed alternatives for Caching, Queuing, and Pub/Sub.
+- **Infrastructure**: The project uses Rails 8's "Solid" stack, replacing Redis with SQLite-backed alternatives.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.